Skip to Main Content

 educate

-Databases search for individual occurrences of keywords, regardless of the order they appear.
-To let the database know that you want to find a phrase in a specific order, enclose the phrase in quotation marks (" ") to conduct a direct phrase search.
+Most databases search for individual occurrences of keywords, regardless of the order they appear.
+To let the database know that you want to search for two or more keywords as a phrase, enclose the keywords in quotation marks (" ") to conduct a direct phrase search.
 For example, a search using "social media" will look for the occurrence of the terms social and media in that exact order.

 Smiley Memorial Library